 Host: San Diego Astronomy Association (SDAA)

-Julian Starfest, an astronomy exhibition and public star party, is up and rolling to another great event!
-Scheduled for the 9th through the 11th of August at the Menghini Winery in Julian, CA. Julian, at 4,200', offers some of the darkest skies in Southern California and the Menghini Winery offers a beautiful venue.
+Julian Starfest, an astronomy exhibition and public star party, is scheduled for the 21st through the 24th of August at the Menghini Winery in Julian, CA. Julian, at 4,200', offers some of the darkest skies in Southern California and the Menghini Winery offers a beautiful venue.
 Starfest, now a joint effort between the San Diego Astronomy Association and the town of Julian, will only get better as the years pass.

 Host: Astronomical Society of Kansas City